tjelvar-olsson/biologists-guide-to-computing/source/keeping-track-of-your-work.rst

 ------------

 - When working with files it is often desirable to be able to track changes
-- Whilst programming it is particularly useful to be able to save working states the code
+- When programming it is particularly useful to be able to save working states the code
 - This gives one the opportunity to roll-back to a previously working state if things go wrong